notZairus/PomoLog/README.md

 # PomoLog

-A web app that help students stay focused on their studies with a help of pomodoro timer and note-taking app combined.
+A web app that help students stay focused on their studies with the help of pomodoro timer and note-taking app combined.

 ## Demo